kelmore5/kelmore__utils/docs/source/pages/README.md

 Right now, this package is very small and only includes function to determine a computer's operating system.
 Hopefully it will be expanded in the future.

+## Personal Note

+Utils is only on Github because I reference it in other projects.
+I don't have any plans to maintain this project, but I will update it from time to time.

 # Install

 You can install this project directly from Github via: